 Jim Kendall lost his family when their plane was hijacked and then crashed.
 He managed to survive but lost the ability to smile thanks to a head injury that damaged his face muscles.
 However, his mother and father were not so lucky and perished in the crash.

 While in the hospital recuperating, Jim befriended another one of the victims of the crash.
 A young man of similar age, Perry was 23, and Jim was 20.
 Perry had lost a leg and an arm in the attack.
-He had an absolute twisted sense of humor.
+He had an absolutely twisted sense of humor.
 He told Jim of his life before the plane crash.
 How his wife had left and taken his kids and he was moving out to the coast to be closer to them.

 While attempting to sit up in bed, Perry lurched forward and fell out of the bed.
 Jim was there to catch him.
 As he righted Perry on his bed, Jim came into contact with his wound.
 In a flash, Jim was watching Perry’s life.
 He saw that Perry had murdered his wife and kids, and was on the run from the law.
 Jim stepped back and saw the same shocked expression on Perry’s face.
 Perry started calling for the nurse and accused Jim of pushing him out of the bed.

 Confused Jim was escorted to another room where he would be moved for the rest of his stay.
 As he slept that night, he was awakened by the creek of the wheels of a wheelchair.
 He saw Perry hovering above him with a syringe.
 Jim handily disarmed him and took him down.
 As orderlies came into the room, they broke the two up.
 Jim accused Perry of killing his family.
 When the police finally came, they sorted out that Perry was indeed on the run and promptly arrested him.